Chapter 58 is a detailed section of Chapter 24, Sengoku Period Tanto. Please read Chapter 24, Sengoku Period Tanto, before reading this part.

 Shintogo Kunimitsu (新藤五国光) Sano Museum Catalogue, permission granted to use

-Above photo is also by Shintogo Kunimitsu (新藤五国光) with Saya.Saya is the scabbard.
-The handle of the scabbard (white part) is made with sharkskin.
-Both photos are from Sano Museum Catalog.
+The above photo is also by Shintogo Kunimitsu (新藤五国光) with Saya.Saya is the scabbard.
+The handle of the scabbard (white part) is made of sharkskin.
+Both photos are from the Sano Museum Catalog “Reborn.”
 Permission granted.

 The red circle indicates the time we discuss in this section